 But if you haven't watched Game of Thrones, you don't know how brilliant a multi-part, multi-year television series can be, when the showrunners don't make any stupid mistakes.

-Peter Jackson had Lord of the Rings and he blew it on almost every level.
+It's not just because they're working with George R.R.
+Martin's brilliant material.
+After all, Peter Jackson had Lord of the Rings and he blew it on almost every level.

 But it helps that they're working with Martin's books, and with Martin himself.

 It was past time for Person of Interest to be buried; it died the season before.
 But I think Game of Thrones will stand as something permanent and monumental.

 So on Monday, after getting back from a meeting in Statesville, my wife and I went to the theater at Friendly Center and saw Bad Moms.

 We already knew it was by the raunchmeisters who created the unwatchably crude Hangover movies, so we were not surprised that the language had more F-words and other crude language than it had prepositions.